Length Generalization Bounds for Transformers: Introduction

-We note previous works have also investigated the complexity of emptiness checking for different transformer variants (though these results do not imply ours). \citet{salzer2025transformer} showed the first undecidability result for log-precision transformer encoders with hard attention layers.
-Later, \citet{salzer2025counting} established undecidability of language emptiness (and therefore of equivalence) for a version of softmax transformers, which can express polynomial counting properties.
-In general, this takes us beyond the expressivity of $\CRASP$ and length generalization has not been studied so far for such transformers.
+We note that previous work has also investigated the complexity of emptiness checking for different transformer variants (though these results do not imply ours). \Citet{salzer2025transformer} showed the first undecidability result for log-precision transformer encoders with average-hard attention layers.
+Later, \citet{salzer2025counting} established undecidability of language emptiness (and therefore of equivalence) for uniform-attention transformers.
+In general, $\CRASP$ is a more restricted class than all of the above; thus, our undecidability result is stronger than previous results.
 For the case of unique-hard attention transformers --- which are able to express LTL (i.e. order-sensitive) properties \cite{BKLP24,YCA24} --- \citet{bergstrasser2025transformers} showed that emptiness checking is $\mathsf{EXPSPACE}$-complete.

 \OMIT{ When a model generalizes from to short inputs seen at training time to long inputs at inference time, we say it exhibits length generalization.
 In the case of transformer-based language models, studies have found that the length generalization capabilities of transformers may vary significantly from task to task \citep{anil2022exploring,kazemnejad2023the}.
 Understanding when length generalization occurs is important due to the demands placed upon language models; computational and data constraints limit the sequence lengths seen during training, while processing large contexts and reasoning over long chains-of-thought create a need for performance on long inputs.